nyftyj/ttt-vs-ai/README.md

 - When to create custom React Hooks?
 Custom hooks of React enables us to extract complex logic into reusable functions that can be shared across our application.
 I created extracted the logic to validate form inputs into a custom hook, useForm, in case in the future we may want to validate form components else where.
 I did not make a useGame custom react hook because I don't foresee any the game logic being reused else where in this TicTacToe app.

+- Prop drilling; Used createContext to use ContextProvider and ContextConsumer wrapper component to reduce prop drilling.

 ## Things considered when choosing between Bootstramp (B) vs MaterialUI (M)
 1. Browser compability: both are solid for browser compatibility.